NBAD have established three new categories on records.

 All of the tournaments since 1976 are 3 consecutive days, from Tuesday to Thursday and the team is two persons, which continues to present.
 Lunker or Big Bass Day usually was held on Monday and was discontinued in 2012.

-In 1976, the limit was 10 bass per day per person, totaling 60 bass per team which continued until 1999.
+In 1978, the tournament format limit was changed to 20 bass per day per team, totaling 60 bass per team which continued until 1999.
 From 2000 to 2012, the limit was lowered again to 5 bass per day per person, totaling 30 bass per team.

 Starting at Lake Amistad in Texas in 2013, the limit is lowered again to 5 bass per day per team, totaling 15 bass for three days.
 The 5-bass limit still continues to present.